T

 shopping

-Dive into the labyrinthine souks, starting with Semmarine, known for its vibrant textiles, leather goods, and traditional Moroccan slippers (babouches).
-Haggling is expected and part of the experience.
+Dive into the labyrinthine souks, starting with Semmarine, known for its textiles, leather goods, and traditional Moroccan slippers (babouches).
+This is a prime spot for souvenir hunting and experiencing the art of haggling.

 ~90 min